mahongbql/ZenInterpreter/README.md

 ### Always-on-top overlay

-Frameless, translucent subtitle window that stays above other apps — including macOS fullscreen and other Spaces.
+Frameless, translucent subtitle window that stays above other apps.
+On macOS it also covers fullscreen apps and other Spaces.
 Hover to reveal the toolbar; drag to move; pull the edges to resize.
 Works across multiple displays.

 ### Local speech recognition